New Employer Information Effective September 1, 2006

 Example 1: 50% of your employee’s net disposable income equals $800.
 There is an order for current child support of $500.
 There is an order for a child support arrears payment of $200.
 The health insurance premium monthly equals $200.
 You would reduce the payment on arrears to $100 to keep the total deduction within the 50% maximum.

 Example 2: 50 % of your employee’s net disposable income equals $800.
 Child support is $600 each month.
 The health insurance premium equals $300.
-In this case, you would contact DCSS and we will contact the other parent if she is not aided.
+In this case, you would contact DCSS and we will contact the other parent if they are not aided.
 DCSS would then advise you whether the other parent has decided to opt for health insurance coverage in lieu of the full amount of child support.
 In most cases, you will be requested to complete the Declaration of No Health insurance Coverage and return it to DCSS.
 Keep in mind that if the cost of providing health insurance changes, you need to begin the enrollment process.

 Example 3: Your employee’s net income fluctuates from month to month.
 Some months child support plus health insurance exceed 50% of the disposable earnings.
 In this case, contact DCSS for a decision and we will advise you whether to pay it part of the time or complete the Declaration of No Health Insurance Coverage and return it to DCSS.